endlessm/hack-toy-apps/DOCUMENTATION.md

 What this example does is to tell the ToyApp, using the DBus service created by Clippy, to export the JavaScript object `view.JSContext.hackable`.
 By `view` it refers to the runner webview, by `JSContent` refers to the objects from the execution context of the JavaScript game, and by `hackable` it literally refers to the hackable object defined in the Bouncing example.

-**NOTE**: The current users of clippy are, the [toolboxes](https://github.com/endlessm/hack-toolbox-app) that implement the hackable UI for the ToyApps, the [clubhouse](https://github.com/endlessm/clubhouse) that implements the quests around the ToyApps, and the [gnome-initial-setup](https://github.com/endlessm/gnome-initial-setup) that launches the HackUnlock app.
+**NOTE**: The current users of clippy are, the [toolboxes](https://github.com/endlessm/hack-toolbox-app) that implement the hackable UI for the ToyApps, the [clubhouse](https://github.com/endlessm/clubhouse) that implements the quests around the ToyApps.

 # The Toolbox